 Mine clearance operations in Ukraine are intricate and challenging, with new explosive threats creating an extremely complex situation.
 In Mykolaiv and Kharkiv regions, over 70 per cent of minefields or battle areas assessed by HALO for clearance contain tripwire devices, magnetic influence mines (which can be activated by the presence of metallic objects and a change in the magnetic field around the mine), or seismic mines (activated by vibrations in the earth).
 In response, HALO Ukraine is transforming the approach to land preparation and clearance using advanced survey techniques and the targeted deployment of mechanical clearance assets.

-In 2024 HALO was the first international operator to be secure authorisation to use explosives to destroy items in situ.
+In 2024, HALO was the first international operator to be secure authorisation to use explosives to destroy items in situ.
 This important development allows HALO Ukraine to conduct full-cycle demining, making our work faster and more effective.

 “Completing the cycle gives you a special satisfaction from explosive ordnance disposal.
 While our survey and clearance teams are keen to find an item, we are the people sent to destroy it.
 After we’ve done our work, it’s gone.”

-Two and a half years on from the invasion, we continue our commitment to saving lives and restoring livelihoods in Ukraine.
+Three years on from the invasion, we continue our commitment to saving lives and restoring livelihoods in Ukraine.